underscoreio/essential-slick/src/pages/8-play-slick.md

 **Note**

-Our `Profile` trait and `Tables` self type are no longer needed and can be removed.
+Our `Profile` trait and the `Tables` self type are no longer needed and can be removed.

 ### Calling Slick